Residue sums for superconformal indices

-In the limit $k\to \infty$, the contour becomes increasingly tightly wound around the origin.
-Since the bound is independent of $k$, it follows that we \emph{cannot} conclude that the contribution of the origin is vanishing, as expected.
+to leading order in the $q$--expansion.
+In the limit $k\to \infty$, the contour becomes increasingly tightly wound around the origin, like the first contour in \eqref{eq:contour-decomp} when $\epsilon\to 0$.
+Since the bound is independent of $k$, we cannot conclude that the contribution of the origin, \textit{i.e.}, $I_0$, is vanishing, as expected.

-To the best of our knowledge, these issues with the residue sum have been addressed directly only in \cite{Pan:2021mrw}, by expanding the integrand in terms of the so-called Weierstrass $\zeta$--function.\footnote{There is a variety of indirect ways to evaluate the Schur index of $\mathcal{N}=2$ SCFTs, including the TQFT method of \cite{Gadde:2011ik,Gadde:2011uv}, the Fermi gas method \cite{Bourdier:2015wda,Bourdier:2015sga} (see also \cite{Hatsuda:2022xdv}) and the related giant graviton Schur index \cite{Arai:2020qaj,Gaiotto:2021xce,Hatsuda:2024uwt}, an IR wall-crossing formula \cite{Cordova:2015nma}, and methods based on the connection with VOA characters and modular linear differential equations (MLDEs) \cite{Beem:2017ooy,Beem:2021zvt,Huang:2022bry,Zheng:2022zkm}.} We now show that the reduced measure provides perhaps the most direct way of addressing the issues, with the added benefit that the method generalizes to the Macdonald and full superconformal index as well.
+To the best of our knowledge, these issues with the residue sum have been addressed head--on only in \cite{Pan:2021mrw}, by expanding the integrand in terms of the so-called Weierstrass $\zeta$--function.\footnote{There is a variety of more indirect ways to evaluate the Schur index of $\mathcal{N}=2$ SCFTs, including the TQFT method of \cite{Gadde:2011ik,Gadde:2011uv}, the Fermi gas method \cite{Bourdier:2015wda,Bourdier:2015sga} (see also \cite{Hatsuda:2022xdv}) and the related giant graviton expansion of the Schur index \cite{Arai:2020qaj,Gaiotto:2021xce,Hatsuda:2024uwt}, an IR wall-crossing formula \cite{Cordova:2015nma}, and methods based on the connection with VOA characters and modular linear differential equations (MLDEs) \cite{Beem:2017ooy,Beem:2021zvt,Huang:2022bry,Zheng:2022zkm}.} We now show that the reduced measure provides perhaps the most direct way of addressing the issues, with the added benefit that the method generalizes to the Macdonald and full superconformal index as well.

 With the reduced measure, the index \eqref{eq:schur-index-suN-n=4-full} is expressed as

 Note that the modification of the integrand does not introduce new poles, since the additional factors in the denominator cancel against factors in the numerator.
 We find it convenient, however, to keep the theta functions intact and thus keep the explicit factors in the denominator.
 It follows that the $s_{N-1}$ integrand still has the infinite towers of poles $s^{(j,k)}_{N-1}$ as listed in \eqref{eq:pole-tower-suN-n=4-schur}.
 However, the modification of the integrand spoils ellipticity, which implies two things: the residues in a given tower now depend on $k$, and the sum of residues in an annulus no longer vanishes.